maxmorishita-hue/primary-source-decision-analysis/README.md

 resource shortages, domestic political expectations, and time constraints in negotiations with the United States.

-"Source B US Hul Mote"
+"Source B US Hul Note"
 The Government of the United States and the Government of Japan will not support any arrangement which would violate the territorial integrity or political independence of any nation.